LaunchCode-Education-Archived/cs50x-live/calendar/cs50/unit2-advanced-c/module5/materials/studios/toy-storage/toystorage.md

  */
 void freeAll(node* table[])
 {
-    for (int i = 0; i < NUM_BINS; i++)
+    // for each entry in the table... for (int i = 0; i < NUM_BINS; i++)
     {
+        // get the head of the list
         node* toynode = table[i];

-        while (toynode != NULL)
+        // walk over the entire list and free all the nodes while (toynode != NULL)
         {
-            node* next = toynode->next;
+            // grab a reference to the next node (we'll need this in a sec) node* next = toynode->next;

-            free(toynode->name);
+            // free the current node and its associated data free(toynode->name);
             free(toynode);

+            // walk to the next node
             toynode = next;
         }
     }